PR0CK0/GenerativeAI_and_LinkedData/README.md

 # Generative AI and Linked Data

 # Survey
-On the interplay between Linked Data constructs and ML, Tim has included me on a paper of his that surveys this exact topic.
+On the interplay between Linked Data constructs and LLMs, Tim has included me on a paper of his that surveys this exact topic.
 He extracted 5 key sub-topics of research:
 * Knowledge Graph Generation
 * Knowledge Graph Completion
 * Knowledge Graph Enrichment